rwschmitz/surveys-for-days/README.md

   - In the authentication section, go to the "Sign-in method" tab.
   - Enable anonymous authentication.

+- Always have the most up to date GoogleService-Info.plist

 ---

 ### React Native Firebase